How one couple helps colony cats in Salt Lake City

 At Best Friends, the Trussells are perhaps best known for designing outdoor cat shelters to be warm, easy to transport and durable.
 “They’ll last for years,” says David, who first started using these shelters at the two large colonies they maintain.

 One of the most popular ways to construct an outside cat shelter is by placing a Styrofoam cooler inside a waterproof plastic bin.
 But the Trussells bypass the plastic bin and, instead, wrap pharmaceutical-grade heavy Styrofoam with black plastic.
 The result is a lightweight cat shelter that keeps cats safe and warm and blends with the environment.
-Watch Susan and David make an outdoor cat shelter.

 The Trussells’ cat shelter design was so effective that they began making them for other cat colony caregivers.
 Since they began volunteering at the center, they’ve made hundreds of cat shelters for distribution.
 They often help at events at which volunteers assemble 40 or more in a day.